 Accounts are available to U.S. residents, 18 years or older, who live in the market area.
 The Bank’s online application uses Zip Codes to determine market area eligibility.
 (The bank’s online application is time sensitive, so I have not provided a direct link.)

-The 15-month and 30-month CDs are not listed on the online application and must be opened in person at any of 11 Massachusetts branches located in Beverly, Byfield, Gloucester, Ipswich (2), Middleton, Newburyport, Rockport, Rowley, Salisbury, and Topsfield.
+The 24-month CD can be opened online, but the 36- and 48- month CDs are not listed on the online application and must be opened in person at any of ten Massachusetts branches located in Beverly, Gloucester, Ipswich (2), Middleton, Newburyport, Rockport, Rowley, Salisbury, and Topsfield.

-Institution for Savings has an overall health rating of "A+" at DepositAccounts.com, with a Texas Ratio of 3.54% (excellent) as of June 30, 2015.
-In the past year, Institution for Savings has increased its total deposits by $388.72 Million, an excellent annual growth rate of 26.96%.
+Institution for Savings has an overall health rating of "A+" at DepositAccounts.com, with a Texas Ratio of 1.07% (excellent) as of September 30, 2016.
+In the past year, Institution for Savings has increased its total deposits by $233.8 million, an excellent annual growth rate of 11.72%.
 Please refer to our financial overview of Institution for Savings for more details.

-This is still my favorite description of a financial institution’s history.
+With assets in excess of $2.7 billion, Institution for Savings is Massachusetts’ 13th largest bank, and one of the oldest and stable mutual banks in the country.
+The following is my favorite description of a financial institution’s history.
 Imagine it being the prologue of a Ken Burns film, as read by Sam Waterston.

 In 1820, 34 prominent citizens of the City of Newburyport sent a request to the Massachusetts General Court requesting to incorporate an institution "for the purpose of receiving money on deposit and investing the same to the best advantage of the owners thereof."